moparisthebest/nginx-limit-crawlers/readme.md

-This nginx config limits requests per second for any user-agent and/or IP that match a list of user-agents, I adapted it from [ai-bots-crawlers](https://github.com/kurren/ai-bots-crawlers) but instead of blocking, I'm rate limiting to 5 requests per minute.
+This nginx config limits requests to 5 per minute for any user-agent and/or IP that match a list of user-agents, and optionally blocks certain ones entirely.

+The user-agents came from the 3 sources linked in robots.txt and a few from my web server logs.

 To use:
 ```sh